 Limited to second-year students in Ed.M. program in Psychological Counseling specializing in secondary guidance.
 Required: Written application by the last Wednesday in September for spring and summer and by the first Wednesday in February for fall and permission of the instructor.
-Prerequisites: CCPJ 4064, CCPJ 5025, CCPJ 5062, CCPJ 5371; and either HUDK 4022, 4023, 4024 or HUDK 5029 (or approved substitutes).
 Normally, a minimum of two semesters is required at 2 points per term.
 Additional points of credit may be added only with the approval of the instructor.
-Special fee: \$20.